Medicalization: Professionals, patients, corporations and society

 Scholars argue that in the late 20th century transformation within the health sector in the US altered the relationship between people in the healthcare sector.
-This has been attributed to the commodification of healthcare and the role of parties other than doctors such as insurance companies, the pharmaceutical industry, and the government, referred to collectively as countervailing powers.
+This has been attributed to the commodification of healthcare and the role of parties other than doctors such as insurance companies, the pharmaceutical industry, and the government (who prescribes without examining individuals), referred to collectively as countervailing powers.
 The doctor remains an authority figure who prescribes pharmaceuticals to patients.
 However, in some countries, such as the US, ubiquitous direct-to-consumer advertising encourages patients to ask for particular drugs by name, thereby creating a conversation between consumer and drug company that threatens to cut the doctor out of the loop.
 Additionally, there is a widespread concern regarding the extent of the pharmaceutical marketing direct to doctors and other healthcare professionals.
 Examples of this direct marketing are visits by salespeople, funding of journals, training courses or conferences, incentives for prescribing, and the routine provision of "information" written by the pharmaceutical company.
 The role of patients in this economy has also changed.
 Once regarded as passive victims of medicalization, patients can now occupy active positions as advocates, consumers, or even agents of change.

 In response to theory based on medicalisation being insufficient to explain social processes, some scholars have developed a concept of biomedicalization which argues that technical and scientific interventions are transforming medicine.
 One aspect is pharmaceuticalization, the influence of the use of pharmaceutical drugs rather than other interventions.
 Other components are computerization of parts of healthcare such as public health, the creation of a "biopolitical economy" of private research outside of state, the perception of health as a moral obligation.